-- The task(s) impacted or created as a result of the decision.
-The task/event must also cross refer to the Decision Log entry. - The circumstances surrounding the decision (what was known? when was it known?) - What decision was made (what did we do about it?) - When decision was made (date & time) - Who made the decision, including all the names of those involved in the decision making process - The rationale for making the decision (why the decision was made)
+- The circumstances surrounding the decision (what was known? when was it known?) - What decision was made (what did we do about it?) - When decision was made (date & time) - Who made the decision, including all the names of those involved in the decision making process - The rationale for making the decision (why the decision was made)